raz455/COVID-19-Prediction-Analysis-Project/README.md

 ## 🔹 Generative AI Usage

-Be honest and specific.
-Example you can adapt:

-> Generative AI tools were used during development to assist with debugging Python code, refining visualization approaches, and improving documentation clarity.
+> Generative AI tools were used during development to assist with debugging Python code, refining visualization approaches, and improving documentation clarity and preparation of GitHub details.
 All model design decisions, parameter tuning, and result validation were performed manually to ensure technical correctness.

 ✅ This satisfies the requirement.